Patient safety: System failures

+Nursing burnout and patient safety

-In the medical field there are many things that can lead to a decrease of patient safety.
-One big influence on this is nurse burnout, leading to hundreds of thousands of deaths a year, to billions of dollars spent when having to rectify a new problem, this is a real issue in the world.
-On average in the medical field, 1 out of 20 prescriptions filled contains an error, considering the billions of prescriptions that get filled ever year there is an insane amount of error happening.
-And with these errors not only is there a likelihood of a prescription being wrong but there is a $3.5 billion price-tag that goes with that covering the amount that people pay each year for litigation costs and extra days that patients need to stay in hospital beds because of mistakes from the hospital.
-Out of these patients that end up sitting in beds because of medical malpractice or burnout related decreases in patent safety, around 250,000 of them die a year in the United States alone.
-This high mortality rate is the third leading cause of death in the country, because when workers are constantly stressed and overworked, mistakes are going to happen.
-These errors and other variables have caused a significant amount of death within hospitals due to a decrease in patient safety, which is brought on by workers being burnt out and overworked especially during the recent years during the pandemic.
+In the medical field, many things can lead to decreased patient safety.
+One significant influence on this is nurse burnout, leading to hundreds of thousands of deaths a year and billions of dollars spent when having to rectify a new problem; this is a real issue in the world.
+On average in the medical field, one out of 20 prescriptions filled contains an error, considering the billions of prescriptions that get filled every year there is a vital amount of error happening.
+With these errors, not only is there a likelihood of a prescription being wrong, but there is a $3.5 billion price tag that goes with it, covering the amount that people pay each year for litigation costs and extra days that patients need to stay in hospital beds because of mistakes from the hospital.